Terms & Conditions

 Any head notes shall not form part of these conditions.

 Premises License - Ashover Parish Hall has a current Premises license including a Liquor License granted by North East Derbyshire District Council.
 However, these facilities are ONLY available with bars that are operated under the control of the Person holding the Personal and the Premises license.
-ANY SALE OF ALCOHOLIC DRINKS BY ANY OTHER PERSON OR ORGANISATION IS ILLEGAL and lays the person selling the drink open to a fine and/or imprisonment.
+The sale of alchohol by another person must be agreed prior to any event and the relevant paperwork passed to the management.
 Giving away alcoholic drinks at a function and charging an entrance fee is deemed to be the sale of alcohol and is not permitted.
-Any person buying alcoholic drinks from an unlicensed person and/or Premises is also committing an OFFENCE and the Personal and Premises License holder is at risk of a fine or imprisonment and the Licensing Authority could revoke the Personal and/or the Premises licenses.
-Alcoholic drinks must not, under most circumstances, be brought into the Parish Hall by hirers, guests or visitors; however in certain circumstances; provided the licensing laws are strictly adhered to; either the manager and/or the licence holder may at their discretion vary this ruling.
-If a Parish Hall bar has been ordered and alcoholic drinks are to be legally given away free by the hirer then the alcoholic drink must be purchased from the Parish Hall and the Parish Hall reserves the right to charge corkage.
+Any person buying alcoholic drinks from an unlicensed person and/or premises is forbidden and is also committing an OFFENCE and the Personal and Premises License holder is at risk of a fine or imprisonment and the Licensing Authority could revoke the Personal and/or the Premises licenses.
+Alcoholic drinks must not, under most circumstances, be brought into the Parish Hall by hirers, guests or visitors; however in certain circumstances; provided the relevant licence is provided & licensing laws are strictly adhered to; either the manager and/or the licence holder may at their discretion vary this ruling.
+If a Parish Hall bar has been ordered and alcoholic drinks are to be legally given away free by the hirer then the alcoholic drink must be purchased from the Parish Hall via a prepaid token system.
+The Parish Hall reserves the right to charge corkage where our bar is open and the management should be contacted for pricing.
+The parish hall bar will not open simultaniusly to any other external bar.

 Performing Rights Society License - The hirer is responsible for optaining Performing Rights Society Licensing.